 You may also reapply for the program by submitting a new application.
 You can submit a new application by visiting CaMortgageRelief.org and clicking Apply Now.

-My application was denied because it was indicated that I am no longer behind on my mortgage payments.
+The stated reason for my application denial was that I am no longer behind on my mortgage payments.
 However, I believe that I am behind.
 Why was this determination made?

 Can I apply again if my application was canceled for taking more than 30 days to complete it?

-Yes, if your application was canceled, you can re-apply by visiting the California Mortgage Relief Program website and clicking the “Apply Here” button.
-Funds are held for 30 days once a homeowner begins their application or until the application is completed.
-After 30 days the funds are released back into the pool for new applicants.
+Yes, if your application was canceled, you can re-apply by visiting the California Mortgage Relief Program website and clicking the “Apply Now” button.

 Applicants may only have one active application in the review process at a time.